owanturist/user-feedback/README.md

 1. You should implement `update` method in every `Action`, so it looks like kind of boilerplate.
    Otherwise you have single place (`reducer`) which describes the signature.
 1. Creating of `Action` with `new` looks unusual and not natural.
-1. Everyone does like Redux, nobody likes classes.

 ### Get rid of the `new`